 The 2020 Highlander Hybrid’s features list will be packed, even in the base LE trim.
 Its standard features will include an 8-inch touchscreen, Apple CarPlay, Android Auto, Alexa, Waze navigation, SiriusXM, in-car Wi-Fi, three-zone climate control, an eight-way power driver’s seat, a power liftgate, a leather-wrapped steering wheel, and more.
 Buyers who demand more will also have a long list of options to pick from, including a class-leading 12.3-inch infotainment screen, a 1,200-watt JBL audio system, a 120-volt outlet, a head-up display, and more.

 Under its hood, the 2020 Toyota Highlander Hybrid will pair a 2.5-liter four-cylinder engine to two electric motors to produce 240 combined horsepower.
-While powerful, the Toyota Highlander Hybrid will also be fuel efficient at up to 34 mpg combined, which will be a 17% boost over the current model.
+While powerful, the Toyota Highlander Hybrid will also be fuel-efficient at up to 36 mpg combined in base form, a substantial improvement over the previous best rating of 29 mpg for the LE Plus trim.

 Buyers can get the 2020 Toyota Highlander in front- or all-wheel drive.
 Like the current Highlander Hybrid, the 2020 model’s all-wheel-drive system will use an independent electric motor to power the rear wheels, so there will be no mechanical connection to the rear axle, which will help stretch fuel economy.